MisksHatesNumberBlocks/box2d-lua/README.md

  -The thing is that the editor keeps copying the selected word to a random position which IS FREAKING ANNOYING🤬🤬🤬 so this is why i wrote this file in Google Notes.
 # Coming Soon!!

+# X or Y velocity
+Ermm, actually i'm not gonna add x and y velocity because this is not [scratch](https://scratch.mit.edu). 🤓👆 Also i tried to make velocity with local variables but it didn't work. 🥺